pbrisson85/runReportsOnPrem/README.md

 - FIX everywhere i have the word dummy to not have a FROM clause.
 - Add the sales filters to the PO col in a slice.

+- PRIORITY:
+- when slicing a row (calendar year), the time periods get fugged.
+The query is correct but the trend defaults to current year ytd and the total defaults to fiscal ytd?
+Also the colDataHelper.js functions use the primary start and end dates from config instead of the query dates sent with the slice.
+Same must be true for the queries for sales by period.
+Best solution is probably to get the slice query to use the actual config correctly.